Vlad the Impaler: Third rule and death

 The place of his burial is unknown.
 According to popular tradition (which was first recorded in the late 19th century), Vlad was buried in the Monastery of Snagov.
 However, the excavations carried out by Dinu V. Rosetti in 1933 found no tomb below the supposed "unmarked tombstone" of Vlad in the monastery church.
 Rosetti reported: "Under the tombstone attributed to Vlad, there was no tomb.
 Only many bones and jaws of horses."
 Historian Constantin Rezachevici said Vlad was most probably buried in the first church of the Comana Monastery, which had been established by Vlad and was near the battlefield where he was killed.

-Family
+Ancestry and descendants

 Vlad had two wives, according to modern specialists.
 His first wife may have been an illegitimate daughter of John Hunyadi, according to historian Alexandru Simon.
+They had one son, Mihnea the Evil, that was born in 1462.
+In 1462, Vlad and his wife were forewarned of an attack by Turkish forces on Poenari Castle led by Vlad's half-brother Radu cel Frumos.
+Not wanting to be captured and believing there was no escape, his wife threw herself from the tower and into the river below, Riul Daomnei – the Princess's River, named for the tragedy.

-Vlad's second wife was Justina Szilágyi, who was a cousin of Matthias Corvinus.
+Vlad's second wife was Justina Szilágyi, who was a cousin of Matthias Corvinus, King of Hungary.
 She was the widow of Vencel Pongrác of Szentmiklós when "Ladislaus Dragwlya" married her, most probably in 1475.
 She survived Vlad Dracul, and married thirdly Pál Suki, then János Erdélyi.

-Vlad's eldest son, Mihnea, was born in 1462.
-Vlad's unnamed second son was killed before 1486.
+They had two children, the first being an unnamed son that was killed before 1486.
 Vlad's third son, Vlad Drakwlya, unsuccessfully laid claim to Wallachia around 1495.
-He was the forefather of the noble Drakwla family.
+He was the forefather of the noble Dracula family.

+While Vlad has three documented children, it is believed that he had another illegitimate son.
+During the 1462 siege, Vlad, his attendants, and an illegitimate son managed to escape into the mountains.
+While fleeing, his son fell off the saddle he was tied to and was lost in the woods.
+Vlad did not return to search for his son, leaving him behind.
+The boy, who was not yet in his teens, was found the following morning by a shepherd who took him in and raised him as his own.
+Vlad would return to the area 14 years later where he was reunited with his son and granted the shepherd riches in return for caring for the son.
+Not much else is known about the boy, however it is believed he stayed in the area and eventually became governor of the castle.